Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/fuel_system.md

 2 fall below 1800 lbs.

-Fuel transfer from the wing and external tanks is performed by bleed air pressurization once airborne; they will not transfer until the aircraft is off the ground.
+Fuel transfer from the wing and external tanks is performed by bleed air pressurization once airborne.
 Internal wing tank fuel is transferred into fuselage cells 1 and 3, whereas fuel from external tanks are balanced between cells 1, 3, and 5.

+> 💡 Internal wing and external tanks will not transfer with not pressurized.
+> This is the case with either the gear out or the AAR door open.

 ## Internal Wing Transfer Switch